-Screening laboratory kits are being provided by Covance, all other laboratory supplies are provided by the ADCS.
+Screening laboratory kits for EMCI subjects are being provided by Covance, all other laboratory supplies are provided by ADCS.

-Please note that Covance will not handle the management of any labs for ADNI 1 Follow -Up participant visits or ADNI GO Follow-Up participants under the ADNI2 protocol.
-In addition, Covance will not manage labs for new participants beyond the Screening visit.
+Please note that Covance will not handle the management of any labs for ADNI 1 follow up subject visits under the ADNI GO protocol.
+In addition, Covance will not manage labs for EMCI subjects beyond the Screening visit.